Lvc4/Valorant-Sniper-Hack/README.md

 # Valorant-Sniper-Hack
-An undetactable trigger hack for Valorant
+An undetactable trigger hack for Valorant.

+Why is it undetacable?